About Digital Unicity.

 Read the full AUA perspective →

-For the legal and corporate architecture that makes this possible in practice — SPVs, holding company structure, regulatory pathway — see our structural overview.
+To learn about the legal and corporate architecture that makes this possible in practice — SPVs, holding company structure, regulatory pathway — see our structural overview.

 Legal & Technical Structure →